redFrik/udk16-Immersive_Technologies/udk170112/README.md

 falling objects
 --

-this example automatically creates a number of objects (prefab) and then make them fall down onto a plane. it demonstrates how to instantiate objects, make a prefab and tag objects etc.
+this example automatically creates a number of objects (prefab) and then make them fall down onto a plane. it demonstrates how to instantiate objects, make a prefab, tag objects etc.

 see <https://docs.unity3d.com/Manual/InstantiatingPrefabs.html>